-If your child requires a special diet provided daily by the school cafeteria, a Request for a Special Meal form must be filled out in English by a U.S. licensed physician indicating the medical necessity and must be sent to Encinitas USD Child Nutrition Department.
-All special diet requests must be filled out and signed by a U.S. licensed physician, physician’s assistant, or nurse practitioner.
-Special meal accommodations must be turned in every school year, they do not roll over from the previous school year.
+If your child requires a special diet provided daily by the school cafeteria, a Request for a Special Meal form must be filled out in English by a U.S. licensed physician, Physician's Assistant or Nurse Practitioner indicating the medical necessity and must be sent to Encinitas USD Child Nutrition Department. .

 Please send all forms directly to Lea Bonelli, MS RD, Child Nutrition Director via email firstname.lastname@example.org, mail or drop off with your school nurse.

 EUSD Child Nutrition tries to provide a variety of meals that meet the needs of each student in the district.
 Gluten free meals are offered throughout the week and can be found on the menu with the symbol.
-This includes entrees like Bean & Cheese Pupusas, Tamales, Most Gluten free entrées are gluten free without the bread/bun/tortilla/etc. Corn tortillas available upon request.
+This includes entrees like Bean & Cheese Pupusas, Tamales, and Yogurt with Gluten Free granola.
+Some Gluten free entrées are gluten free without the bread/bun/tortilla/etc. Corn tortillas available upon request.
 Items may be processed in a facility that also processes nuts and other allergens.
 We serve gluten free items but our kitchens are not gluten free facilities.

 Child Nutrition Services & Green Garden Cafe